AgriFutures Australia: RDCs

 The organisation is one of 15 Rural Research and Development Corporations (RDCs) in Australia, and one of the five that is a statutory corporation, along with Wine Australia, the Cotton Research and Development Corporation, the Fisheries Research and Development Corporation and the Grain Research and Development Corporation (the rest are industry-owned).
 They are funded largely by the government for the purposes of investing in R&D (research and development), with the aim of improving "profitability, productivity, competitiveness and long-term sustainability of Australia's primary industries".

 Function

 Agrifuture's focus is agriculture, aiming to improve and grow the profitability of the sector.
 Australian rural industries and the Australian Government (through the Department of Agriculture and Water Resources) are major partner-stakeholders.
 It works to attract and help train agriculturalists and future rural leaders, engages in research into important issues for the sector, and helps to develop the potential of new industry, such as camel milk.
 In addition, it performs R&D for established industries without their own RDCs, such as the rice, thoroughbred horse, and tea tree oil industries.

 The organisation also hosts the AgriFutures Rural Women's Award to support the role women play in rural and regional businesses, industries and communities.

+The organisation also hosts the AgriFutures Rural Women's Award to support the role women play in rural and regional businesses, industries and communities.

+In 2023, Emma Gibbons, founder of Huds and Toke, was the Queensland winner of the award for her work in sustainable pet treat manufacturing.